 we had been assigned on Oahu during the years of 1991 to 1993, Desert Storm years, I wish I had stopped to take pictures of this, it is an amazing sight via Pearl Harbor National Memorial

-Welcome back to National Parks with T!
+Welcome back to National Parks & other public lands with T!
 If you are seeing this on Twitter or Facebook, please visit the blog to see all of the photos and read the story by clicking the link.